turingschool/front-end-curriculum/lessons/personal-site-wireframing.md

 #### Let's Try It Out Together

-Let's take a look at the [portfolio project spec](t p).
-Here we see the basic content you'll need to work with in your portfolio.
+Let's take a look at the [personal site project spec](t p).
+Here we see the basic content you'll need to work with in your personal site.
 Nothing too surprising here, but it's good to understand what you need to be working with before you start sketching.
 Here's what we need to include:

 - primary navigation
 - footer